rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 # Solid Sphere

-A non--conducting sphere of radius $R$ has a charge of $+3Q$ distributed uniformly _throughout_ it.
-The cross--section of the sphere is shown along with a dashed line representing the surface of a Gaussian sphere, which has the same center as the charged sphere and a radius $r$.
+A non--conducting solid sphere of radius $R$ has a charge of $+3Q$ distributed uniformly _throughout_ it.
+Its cross--section is shown along with that of a Gaussian sphere of radius $r$ with the same center as the charged sphere.

 <img src="figures/Solid_Sphere.svg"/>